KDreynolds/HoTMiXer/README.md

 Right now there are two main areas that need attention

-1. Making sure every combination of HTMX/backend/styling actually works and looks good/consistent.
+1. Making sure every combination of HTMX/backend/styling actually works and looks good/consistent. - DONE, needs testing

-2. Bundling this all up into a "create-react-app" style script for NPM"
+2. Bundling this all up into a "create-react-app" style script for NPM" - DONE

+3. We will always be looking to add more backend technologies, if the one you want is not currently supported, contact me or open an issue.

+4. Hot-reloading would be really nice but need to think through how this would work with all the different backends.

 ## License